StephanieKeck/CSCE-315-Assignment-1/README.md

 g++ -std=c++11 *.cpp -o <name-of-executable>
 ```

-The program can the by run by
+The program can then by run by

 ```
 ./<name-of-executable>